44 Things NEVER to Do on a Cruise Ship

 Even if you live in a legal state, bringing drugs onto the ship is still against the rules.

 No matter where you are sailing — including states where marijuana is legal — avoid the temptation to bring drugs on a cruise.
 Since cruise ships follow federal law, drugs (even legal marijuana) aren’t allowed.
+Some lines have even taken to bringing in drug-sniffing dogs to check passengers.
 Even worse, there have even been stories of local authorities in ports of call busting passengers for possession.
 Just leave the stuff at home.
 CBD is also against the rules.

 Never think ports are Disney World